Zidane-Han/myLeetcode/DP/README.md

 - Matrix-chain Multiplication Problem

+  Given a chain <A1, A2,...,An> of n matrices, where for i = 1,2,...,n, matrix Ai has dimension $p_{i-1}*p_{i}$, fully parenthesize the product A1A2...An in a way that minimizes the number of scalar multiplications.

   $ m[i,j]=m[i,k]+m[k+1,j]+p_{i-1}p_{k}p_{j} $

   ```
   n = p.length-1
   let m[1..n, 1..n] and s[1..n-1, 2..n] be new tables

   for i = 1 to n
       m[i,i] = 0

   for l = 2 to n	// l is the chain length
       for i = 1 to n-l+1
           j = i+l-1